coreyAbout/codeSample/README.md

 * #### The code sample for the blockchain, which is mainly based on Hyperledger Fabric, is under `psytest-blockchain` folder.

 Note that there are relatively more comments in the blockchain module but there are less comments in other modules.
-This is because blockchain is a new technology and comments helps.
+This is because blockchain is a new technology and comments help.

 The full project has around 90 user created code files and is in a private repository.